mraleph/mraleph.github.com/_posts/2015-01-11-whats-up-with-monomorphism.md

 One thing to notice here is that polymorphic accesses lack useful property that monomorphic accesses have.
 After specialized monomorphic access and until an interfering side-effect we can guarantee that object has a certain shape.
 This allows to eliminate redundancy between monomorphic accesses.
 Polymorphic accesses give a very weak guarantee "object's shape is one of A, B, C".
 We can't use this information to eliminate much redundancy between two similar polymorphic accesses that follow each other (at most we could use it to eliminate the last comparison and deoptimization block - but V8 does not try to do this).

+V8 however does build a more efficient IR if property is located in the same place in *all* shapes.
+In this case a polymorphic typeguard will be emitted instead of the decision tree:

+{% highlight javascript %}
+// Check that o's shape is one of A, B or C - deoptimize otherwise.
+$TypeGuard(o, [A, B, C])
+// Load property.
+It's in the same place in A, B and C. var o_x = $LoadByOffset(o, offset_x)
+{% endhighlight %}

+This IR has one important benefit for redundancy elimination: if there are no interfering side effects between two `$TypeGuard(o, [A, B, C])` instructions then the second one is redundant just like in the monomorphic case.

 If type feedback tells optimizing compiler that property access saw more different shapes than optimizing compiler considers feasible to handle inline then optimizer will instead build a slightly different decision tree that ends with a generic operation instead of deoptimization:

 {% highlight javascript %}